 As part of the Prescription for Prevention campaign, we have developed tools to help educate local communities.
 The campaign focuses on those communities where the highest levels of prescription drug overdose have been reported.
 Campaign resources can be downloaded at the links below.

-For more information on Ohio’s efforts to address prescription drug overdose please visit the Ohio Department of Health's Drug Poisoning web site or contact the Department's Violence and Injury Prevention Program:
+For more information on Ohio’s efforts to address prescription drug overdose please visit the Ohio Department of Health's Drug Overdose web site or contact the Department's Violence and Injury Prevention Program:

 Ohio Department of Health